 However, I quickly learned that the grading system is quite formal in Mauritius.
 Many people from Europe / the US scoff at this, but it has distinct benefits in emerging markets (will discuss below).
 So grades are awarded through a formal grading system.

-Even though there wouldn’t be a formal grading until after I was to leave Mauritius, he managed to squeeze in a special grading (according to the formal process in which a test is ratified by a third party), and I got my blue belt on May 5, 2022.
+Even though there wouldn’t be a formal grading until after I was to leave Mauritius, my coach managed to squeeze in a special grading (according to the formal process in which a test is ratified by a third party), and I got my blue belt on May 5, 2022.
 And I’m very proud to have done it through AJT.

 It’s also the original BJJ gym.
 Tawfiq Jaunbocus was the person who brought BJJ to Mauritius, after all.